War-Brokers-Mods/WBM/README.md

    ![OBS source](./images/obs_source.png)

-3. Check the `Local file` checkbox and set the file to `index.html` of the overlay you want to use.
+3. Check the `Local file` checkbox and use a `.html` file of the overlay you want to use.
 Width and height of the overlays can be found [here](#obs-overlays).

    ![OBS source property](./images/obs_source_props.png)